 - Have you been able to work hard on your projects over the last few months without feeling burnt out?
 Although it’s normal to feel tired; constantly working to the point of exhaustion just to keep things up and running.

 Again, if you answered “yes” to these questions, you’re likely operating something sustainable.
 If you said “no” or felt like you had trouble answering, you might want to re-evaluate whether or not you’re ready to make the leap into self-employment.

 Quitting your day job usually means giving up a regularly scheduled and dependable paycheck.
 As a business owner, you might have to deal with financial issues like clients who don’t pay on time or who you have to fight with to get paid, slow periods where you don’t have as much work, and cash flow issues related to expenses you must incur before earning your income.

 For these reasons, you must be prepared.
 Have an exceptionally large emergency fund saved up before you stop taking a paycheck from your employer.
 The usual rule of thumb is three to six months’ worth of expenses – try aiming for 12 to 18 months’ worth instead to provide yourself with a cushion.
 It also helps to diversify your finances at least a little before quitting your day job.
-Consider how you can create multiple income streams if you haven’t already.
+Consider how you can create if you haven’t already.